ivan-bilan/Relation-Extraction-Transformer/README.md

 --info "Position-aware attention model with self-attention encoder"
 ```

-Use `--topn N` to finetune the top N word vectors only.
+Use `--topn N` to fine-tune the top N word vectors only.
 The script will do the preprocessing automatically
 (word dropout, entity masking, etc.).

 To train a self-attention encoder model only use: